Do You Lose Muscle on a GLP-1?

 Yes — some of the weight is muscle

 When the scale drops on a GLP-1, not all of it is fat.
 Your body pulls energy from wherever it can, and some of that comes from lean tissue.
-In a body-composition analysis of the STEP 1 trial, about 40% of the weight participants lost was lean body mass measured by DXA, and across weight-loss studies lean mass has made up somewhere between a quarter and two-fifths of the total lost.
+In a pooled analysis of 22 randomised trials, lean mass accounted for roughly a quarter of the weight lost — though lean mass as a share of body weight was unchanged.
+Reported figures vary a good deal between studies.

 Lean body mass includes water and other tissue as well as muscle, so it isn’t all muscle — but a real share of it is, and that share is the part worth protecting.